 Statutory Maternity Leave

-All employed pregnant women are entitled to 52 weeks (1 year) of maternity leave, no matter how long they've worked for their employer.
+If you are employed and pregnant, you are entitled to 52 weeks (1 year) of maternity leave, no matter how long you've worked for your employer.

 This is made up of 26 weeks of ordinary maternity leave and 26 weeks of additional maternity leave.